 What is child abuse?

-Physical abuse is deliberately hurting a child causing injuries such as bruises, broken bones, burns or cuts.
-It isn’t accidental - children who are physically abused suffer violence such as being hit, shaken, kicked, poisoned, burned, scalded, slapped or having objects thrown at them.
+Children who are physically abused suffer violence.
+This includes being hit, shaken, kicked, poisoned, burned, scalded, slapped or having objects thrown at them.

-Shaking or hitting babies can cause non-accidental head injuries.
+Shaking or hitting babies can cause head injuries.

-Sometimes parents or carers make up or cause the symptoms of illness in their child, perhaps giving them medicine they don’t need and making the child unwell, this is known as fabricated or induced illness.
+Sometimes parents or carers make up or cause their child to get unwell.
+They might give them medicine they don’t need.
+This makes the child unwell and is known as fabricated or induced illness.

 There’s no excuse for physically abusing a child.
-It causes serious, and often long-lasting, harm and in severe cases, death.
+It causes serious, and often long-lasting, harm and in some cases, death.

-There is not one sign or symptom to look out for that will say a child is definitely being physically abused.
-But if a child often has injuries, there seems to be a pattern, or the explanation doesn’t match the injury then this should be investigated.
+There is not one sign or symptom that says a child is definitely being physically abused.
+But if a child often has injuries or there seems to be a pattern then this should be investigated.

 - Fractures or broken bones.

 A child is sexually abused when they are forced, enticed or persuaded to take part in sexual activities.

 It isn't always physical contact and it can happen online.
 Sometimes the child won't understand that it is abuse.
 They may not even understand that it's wrong.